fablabbcn/smartcitizen-docs/docs/start.md

  - **Number posts** - This defines every how much sensor readings your SCK will publish the reading on-line.
 You can set it from 1 to 20.

-Now is time to record the settings on your SCK, just click on **Sync** and wait for 30 seconds till the button switches back to **Done**.
+Now is time to record the settings on your SCK, just click on **Sync Settings** and wait for a moment.

 *If there is any issue during the process this will be displayed on the **Message window** above.
-Please, copy the message and contact [support@smartcitizen.me](mailto:support@smartcitizen.me) *
+I f you need help please contact [support@smartcitizen.me](mailto:support@smartcitizen.me) *

 Last but now least you will see your SCK *Mac Address* registered below this is the ID of your SCK.
 Just click on **Save** and wait for your kit to publish. **Done!**

-*You might need to wait up to 2 minutes and refresh your browser in order to see your SCK first post in your device page.*
+*You might need to wait up to 2 minutes or more if you changed the time update settings and refresh your browser in order to see your SCK first post in your device page.*

- - **Did you change the time update settings?** *Take care in case you changed the **Reading interval** and **Number posts** settings your kit can take longer to publish.*

- - **Did you registered your SCK before, did your SCK belong to someone else before?** *Take care your SCK can be registered once at a time in case you registered before check [How to unlink your SCK?](http://docs.smartcitizen.me/#/start/how-do-i-register-again-my-sck) or contact [support@smartcitizen.me](mailto:support@smartcitizen.me) .*
+ **Did you registered your SCK before or did your SCK belong to someone else before?** *Take care your SCK can be registered once at a time, in case you registered before check [How to unlink your SCK?](#/start/how-do-i-register-again-my-sck) or contact [support@smartcitizen.me](mailto:support@smartcitizen.me) .*

 *Please, if your kit is not publishing properly contact [support@smartcitizen.me](mailto:support@smartcitizen.me) or ask for help in the [forum](http://forum.smartcitizen.me/) .*